bsig1/lyric_lsa/README.md

 (I a that the) that are less meaningful.
 Then the algorithm normalizes document length.
 TF-IDF is essential because raw word counts are dominated by extremely common words; TF-IDF reweights terms so that rare, content-bearing words drive the embedding.
 - Run SVD on this matrix
 Much easier said than done.
-Consider this matrix, the dimmensions are the number of different terms (n), by the number of artists (m) ~(16,000,000 X 700,000).
-A nieve implementation of SVD would be basically computationally impossible.
-The only reason this matrix is useable right now is because of how sparse it is, running svd would create twice as many dense values this is just a non-starter.
+Consider this matrix, the dimensions are the number of different terms (n), by the number of artists (m) ~(16,000,000 X 700,000).
+A naive implementation of SVD would be basically computationally impossible.
+The only reason this matrix is useable right now is because of how sparse it is, running SVD would create twice as many dense values this is just a non-starter.
 So instead, this program uses the Python SciKit package's Truncated SVD, with Fit Transform.
 Instead of computing the entire transform, then reducing to the number of singular values (k).
-This function immediately reduces the matricies to (k X n), orders of magnitude more workable than the full matrix.
+This function immediately reduces the matrices to (k X n), orders of magnitude more workable than the full matrix.
-Heres how it works:
+Here's how it works:

 ### Randomized SVD
 *Nathan Halko, Per-Gunnar Martinsson, Joel Tropp (2011)*